MIT-LCP/wfdb-python/README.rst

   record.dac(inplace=True)

-**dac** - Performs digital to analogue conversion of the digital signal stored in d_signals if expanded is False, or e_d_signals if expanded is True.
-The d_signals/e_d_signals, fmt, gain, and baseline fields must all be valid.
-If inplace is True, the dac will be performed inplace on the variable, the p_signals/e_p_signals attribute will be set, and the d_signals/e_d_signals field will be set to None.
+**dac** - Performs digital to analogue conversion of the digital signal stored in d_signal if expanded is False, or e_d_signal if expanded is True.
+The d_signal/e_d_signal, fmt, gain, and baseline fields must all be valid.
+If inplace is True, the dac will be performed inplace on the variable, the p_signals/e_p_signals attribute will be set, and the d_signal/e_d_signal field will be set to None.

 ::